BTH-IT/Booking_Tour_API/README.md

 - **API Gateway (Ocelot)**: Used to route requests to appropriate microservices.
 - **Entity Framework**: Utilized for data access and Object-Relational Mapping (ORM).
 - **MySQL**: The relational database system for storing application data.
+- **Redis**: A high-performance, in-memory data store used for caching frequently accessed data, improving application response time, and reducing database load.
 - **RabbitMQ**: Acts as a message broker to handle asynchronous communication between microservices, ensuring reliable message delivery and decoupling of services.
 - **SignalR**: Enables real-time communication, allowing instant updates for features like schedule availability.